-We prioritized hosts that made it easy to deploy, manage and scale your Node.js apps, integrating with Git and Heroku.
-We scaled down this list, vetting it against customer reviews.
+To start, we worked through hosts that support Node.js.
+We sorted hosting plans and selected those that offered a wide range of developer tools and technical support.
+Also, we prioritized hosts that made it easy to deploy, manage, and scale your Node.js apps, integrating with Git and Heroku.
+Scaling down this list, we vetted it against customer reviews.

 What Is Node.js?

 Regardless, there are certainly options, both traditional and cloud-based.

 Node.js can be used to build server-side web applications, and its architecture allows for massive scalability.